incusdata/py1st/Introduction.md

   * class int
 :::

-Ignore the `class` part (all types are classes, so writing that is redundant, but technically correct).
-In IPython, the result will simply be `int`, which is what we care about.
+Ignore the [class]{.cc} part (all types are classes, so writing that is redundant, but technically correct).
+In IPython, the result will simply be [int]{.cc}, which is what we really care about.

 [p-fn-type]:
    https://docs.python.org/3/library/functions.html#type